szaghi/FoBiS/README.md

 + configuration-files-free;
 + ... but also configuration-file driven building for complex buildings;
 + parallel compiling enabled by means of concurrent multiprocesses jobs;
++ generation of GNU Make makefile  with rules fully supporting dependency-hierarchy for _make-irriducible users_;
 + easy-extensible: FoBis.py is just a less-than 1000 lines of Python statements... no bad for a poor-make-replacement;

 Go to [Top](#top) or [Toc](#toc)